stephenredfield/InstructorResources/SeniorInstructorPromotion.md

 ## The Promotion Process

-The process for promotion in the Instructor track is not simple at OSU, but it can be navigated with a little preparation and a fair amount of time.
+The process for promotion in the Instructor track is not simple at OSU, but it can be navigated with preparation and time.
+This document is intended as a list of best-practices to enable you to succeed in your career path.

+### Understand your Position Description

+Instructor positions in EECS have a specific percentage of time allocated to each of several role duties.

+- Instruction
+- Advising
+- Service

+If there is a duty in your **Position Description** that is assigned a percentage, you will be evaluated on it in your promotion process.
+It is important to keep track of duties within each of these areas so that your Dossier (see below) shows that you performed _all_ duties assigned with your role satisfactorily.

+If you do not have a copy of your P.D., ask your supervisor and they will be able to forward it to you.

 ### Understand the Dossier